NIEM/NIEM.github.io/model/concepts/local-term/xml.md

 ---
   title: Local Terminology and XML
-  tutorial: xml
+  training: xml
+  next: Metadata
 ---

 - TOC
 {:toc}

-## Overview

-Local terminology is declared on the annotation element for the schema.
-Either a literal or a definition is required for each term.

-## Example schema
+## XML instances

+Local terminology does not appear in instances.
+It provides additional context to help understand the properties and types defined by the schemas.

+## XML Schema example

 The snippet below is an extract from Core 4.0: